rubyoobeen/DesktopDresser/README.md

 ### User Stories

-> - I want to be able to select a clothing item from my closet
+> - I want to be able to select a clothing item from my closet.
-> - I want to be able to view a list of clothing in 'top' category
+> - I want to be able to view a list of clothing in 'top' category.
-> - I want to be able to add a clothing item to closet and specify the name, category, and if it's clean or dirty
+> - I want to be able to add a clothing item to closet and specify the name, category, and if it's clean or dirty.
-> - I want to be able to sort a clothing item to days regarding restrictions
+> - I want to be able to sort a clothing item to days regarding restrictions.